 In the UK permeable surfaces (Sustainable Urban Drainage Systems) should be employed in all new sports developments to reduce run-off during heavy rains, and much more attention focused on the avoidance of plastic based surfaces due to the carbon emissions associated.
 Sports organisations should invest in the creation and restoration of natural habitats around all sites, including green roofs.

-Women in Sport believes that all businesses, national government bodies and other organisations in the sports sector should take steps to cut their emissions.
+Women in Sport believes that all businesses, national government bodies and other organisations in the sports sector should take steps to cut their emissions and become more ecologically friendly.
 We welcome the commitment made by FIFA, the Premier League and the Lawn Tennis Association to the UN Sports for Climate Action Framework during COP26, we hope to see them put in place robust plans of action and we call on other sports to follow their lead.
 As sport is followed by billions across the world, we agree that sports can be used as a unifying tool to federate and create solidarity among global citizens for climate action.

 The children and young people of today will need resilience and leadership skills more than perhaps any other generation before them.
 To lead the world to adapt to a new climate and its consequences and mitigate against the worst scenarios will require courage and collaboration on a national and international scale.
 Playing sport when young and in particular team sport can contribute to these life skills and aid cognitive development.
 And vitally women must be empowered through sport if we are to increase the chance of more women entering leading roles in society.

 How Women can Help